google/openhtf/README.md

 Superficially, what distinguishes an OpenHTF test from any other python program is that the OpenHTF test imports the openhtf package, and calls its top-level execute_test function.
-From there, OpenHTF manages the setup, execution, and teardown of the test, keeps track of the any gathered, and provides a pass/fail result.
+From there, OpenHTF manages the setup, execution, and teardown of the test, keeps track of anything gathered, and provides a pass/fail result.

 ### Testrun
-A testrun is a single start-to-finish execution of a single test.
+A testrun is a single start-to-finish execution of a specific test.

 ### Station